antiparticle25/parkinson_biomarkers/README.md

 ## My interest on the dataset and in the subject
 Parkinson's disease can manifest in similar, overlapping clinical symptoms across patients, yet the molecular mechanisms behind the disease remain incompletely understood.
-I have focused mostly on capturing groups of patients with similar peptide/protein and peptide modification profile in a longitudinal context.
+I have focused mostly on capturing groups of patients with similar peptide/protein and peptide modification profile in a longitudinal context, and will subsequently model UPDRS score prediction.

 ## Quick Start
 To set up the project environment and explore the dataset: